openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    abrupt completion
    key

-|

-If none of the above is true, then three steps are required:
+If none of the above is true, then the following three steps are required:

 #.
 The left-hand operand is evaluated to produce a variable.
 If the
    evaluation completes abruptly, then so does the assignment expression.